zilishen/documentation/content/nginx/deployment-guides/google-cloud-platform/high-availability-all-active.md

 Now install NGINX Plus and download files that are specific to the all‑active deployment:

-- An NGINX Plus configuration file customized for the function performed by the instance (application server or load balancer)
+- An NGINX Plus configuration file customized for the function performed by the instance
 - A set of content files (HTML, images, and so on) served by the application servers in the deployment

 Both the configuration and content files are available at the [NGINX GitHub repository](https://github.com/nginxinc/NGINX-Demos/tree/master/gce-nginx-plus-deployment-guide-files).